Nutlope/yt-search-engine/README.md

 This is a search engine of my favorite YouTuber, Ali Abdaal.
 I used selenium to scrape all his videos, youtube-dl to download them as audio files, and the speech recognition machine learning library, specifically Google Speech Recognition, to transcribe the audio files.

-I ended up with a JSON file with all the text which I used to populate a noSQL database (FireStore), then built a frontend with React where users can look up phrases and find out how many times and in which videos were they said.
+I ended up with a JSON file with all the text which I used to populate the FireStore noSQL database, then built a frontend with React where users can look up phrases and find out how many times and in which videos were they said. (**this part is still in progress**)

 ## Technologies Used